github/developer.github.com/content/v3/activity/events.md

 however the `per_page` option is unsupported.
 The fixed page size is 30 items.
 Fetching up to ten pages is supported, for a total of 300 events.

-Only events which were created less than 90 days ago will be included in timelines.
-Events older than 90 days will not be included even if the total number of events in the timeline is less than 300.
+Only events created within 90 days will be included in timelines.
+Events older than 90 days will not be included (even if the total number of events in the timeline is less than 300).

 All Events have the same response format: